-With 5 Items
+With These 5 Items

 Everyone has an opinion on what you should have in your Blister Kit.

 Here's mine.

-Any blister kit should be assembled with 5 goals in mind, to:
+But first, any blister kit should be assembled with 5 goals in mind, to:

-- keep your blister as pain-free as possible
+Keep your blister as pain-free as possible

-- stop your blister roof from tearing or deroofing
+Stop your blister roof from tearing or deroofing

-- prevent your blister from getting infected
+Prevent your blister from getting infected

-- make your blister heal as quickly as possible
+Make your blister heal as quickly as possible

-- and even to stop your hotspot from becoming a blister in the first place
+And even to stop your hotspot from becoming a blister in the first place

-So what are the 5 items?
+So what are the 5 blister kit items I recommend?

-I think a couple of gel toe sleeves (open at the end) or caps (enclosed at the end) are a must-have Blister Kit inclusion.
+I think a couple of gel toe sleeves (open at the ends) or caps (enclosed at the end) are a must-have Blister Kit inclusion.
 If you get a hot-spot, blister or any irritation to a toe, especially between the toes, these little devices will become your best friend!
 The gel material provides very favourable properties due to its very low shear modulus.
 They can be cut to length and are elasticised.
 Their longevity will be determined by the amount of grit and the intensity of the exercise they are subjected to - but they're quite hardy, washable and can be reused day after day.

-2. Orthopedic felt
+2. Orthopedic Felt

 3. ENGO Patches